 After all that time resisting, letting go felt good.
-Of course, I was sad, and still scared that I would have to say goodbye to Bidi, but I was also at peace with the fact that it could be the only option available to us.
-I wasn’t holding on for dear life, and that freed up some space to embrace fully the present moment and truly be with Bidi instead of avoiding her because of the sadness I didn’t want to feel.
+Of course, I was sad, and still scared I’d have to say goodbye to Bidi, but I was also at peace with the fact that it could be the only option available to us.
+I wasn’t holding on for dear life.
+It freed up some space to fully embrace the present moment and truly be with Bidi instead of avoiding her because of the sadness I didn’t want to feel.

 “Suppressing unpleasant feelings because we’re afraid of pain typically only leads to greater pain in the future, either as a result of the misguided steps we take to avoid feeling it initially” – Alex Licherman, The Benefit of Sadness

 Now Bidi is almost back to being her old self, full of energy and cat spirit.
 We still don’t know if she is going to be okay, but we appreciate every moment we have together.